 - Save the file as staticpage.html on your local desktop.

-Look and Feel of the Webpage
+3. Look and Feel of the Webpage

-Notice the content of the original file and the look in the browser, all the HTML tags are converted in the browser accordingly and only the content is displayed excluding the spaces.
-For example, the content in between the h1 tags are interpreted as a heading during the display in the browser window.
+Notice the content of the original file and the look in the browser.
+The browser converted all the HTML tags and displays only the marked up content excluding space between lines.
+For example, the content in between the h1 tags is interpreted as a heading during the display in the browser window.
 The browser loads the same content every time you open the file since there is no interactive processing neither at server nor at browser side.

 For a real case in the internet, the HTML file will be located on a web server with a page name on the domain like “www.domain-name.com/staticpage.html“.
 The web page will open in the browser window when a visitor enters this URL directly on the browser address bar or when this URL is redirected from a search result.